tegaakp/cyber-security-quiz/README.md

 - Streamlit - Web framework for rapid UI development
 - CSV Module - Data persistence and loading
 - unittest - Testing framework

 ## TESTING
+This section covers how this application uses both smoke test and unittests to assess the functionality of the code.
+A smoke test is a simple, basic test to check whether the most important parts of a system work at all.
+During the developement of the testing module after each line of code was written unnitest was run in the terminal to assess that each line of code was being executed properly.

+Here is an example of a simple smoke test used in the application:

+    def test_csv_exists(self):
+        """Test that questions.csv exists"""
+        self.assertTrue(os.path.exists("questions.csv"))

+Additionally manual testing was conducted to run the streamlit application.
+Once a piece of code was saved into the module, the application was run using **streamlit run main.py** which would highlight which areas of code were working and which ones were not.

 The tests are organised into two main categories: